buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 ``subject``
     Alternatively, this is the content of the subject of the mail as string.

 ``ctx``
     This is an extension of the standard context that will be given to the templates.
     Use this to add content to the templates that is otherwise not available.

-    Alternatively, you can subclass MessageFormatter and override the :py:method`buildAdditionalContext` in order to grab more context from the data API.
+    Alternatively, you can subclass MessageFormatter and override the :py:meth:`buildAdditionalContext` in order to grab more context from the data API.

-    :py:method`buildAdditionalContext` is given a master instance, and the ctx object, can modify the ctx object, and return a deferred.
+    .. py:method:: buildAdditionalContext(master, ctx)

+        :param master: the master object
+        :param ctx: the context dictionary to enhance
+        :returns: optionally deferred

+        default implementation will add ``self.ctx`` into the current template context

 ``wantProperties``
     This parameter (defaults to True) will extend the content of the given ``build`` object with the Properties from the build.